 Premium Pairs (JJ-AA): The highest pairs are the most the valuable starting hands to have in Texas Hold’em.
 In almost all cases, you want to raise and re-raise with them preflop, and you should often be happy to get all the money in preflop with them (for 100bb or less).
 In some instances (versus extremely tight players and usually those in live games), poker hands like JJ and QQ should avoid getting the money in preflop (except versus shorter stacked players who will typically have wider shove ranges).
 In live play situations, players are usually much more conservative with raises and 3bets/4bets.
 While high pairs should be played aggressively preflop, use caution on specific wet and draw-heavy boards during post-flop play, as they can easily be outdrawn and defeated.
 Exercise additional caution with them if you’re in a pot with numerous players, too, as their value goes down dramatically versus multiple opponents.

-Middle Pairs (77-TT): Middle pairs have value in the sense that they are frequently playable post-flop in heads-up pots (carrying some showdown value, to begin with) in addition to their ability to flop a well-disguised set.
+Middle Pairs (77-TT): Middle Pairs (77-TT): Middle pairs have value in the sense that they are frequently playable post-flop in heads-up pots (carrying some showdown value, to begin with) in addition to their ability to flop a well-disguised set.
 In multiway pots, these pairs will often play like small pairs (see below), in the sense that the bulk of their value will come from when they are able to flop a set.
-Versus numerous players, they will usually be the 2nd or sometimes 3rd highest possible pair after the flop, and it’s much more likely for any player to have a higher pair.
-The value of these middle pairs is substantially increased when shortstacked (<20bb), because of the fold equity they can carry from when a player goes all-in, in addition to when they are called, it will more frequently be against a hand like A-K, A-Q, A-J or a worse hand than a higher pocket pair.
+Versus numerous players, they will usually be the second or sometimes third highest possible pair after the flop, and it’s more likely for any player to have a higher pair.
+The value of these middle pairs is substantially increased when short stacked (<20bb), because of the fold equity they can carry from when a player goes all-in, in addition to when they are called, it will more frequently be against a hand like A-K, A-Q, A-J or a worse hand than a higher pocket pair.
 If playing at standard 100bb stack depths, open-raising with them from any position is acceptable.
-If someone else has raised before you, usually a call is the most superior play.
+If someone else has raised before you, usually a call is the best play.

 - Small Pairs (22-66): Small pairs carry a lot of implied odds value.
 Whenever possible, they should try to see a flop cheaply because, if they flop a set (three-of-a-kind), it’s then that they will win most often - and win BIG!
 If they don’t flop a set, they are often going to be very difficult to continue with (and will have to check-fold) because they will usually be the 3rd or 4th highest pair after the flop.
 For this reason, it’s very difficult to profitably cold call a 3bet with them, as well as play them when out of position (unless you’re getting incredible odds with multiple limpers and/or callers).